nandorojo/reanimated-tree-shaking/README.md

 5. Open `lib/react-native-reanimated` and edit the `src` folder to see changes, and keep building.

-## Question

-Should we copy `react-native-reanimated`'s code into this repo directly to make testing easier?
-Currently it's in `node_modules`.

-If you find changes aren't getting reflected when editing `node_modules/react-native-reanimated`, you may need to clear the cache by deleting the `.next` cache folder.

 ## How I created this repo

 1. `npx create-next-app --example with-react-native-web rea-tree`